-Also, in Deployment Solution 7.x, how can I move an image from one storage location to another?
+Question: How to use the images which are created with Deployment Solution (DS) 6.9 in Deployment Solution 7.x?
+In Deployment Solution 7.x, how to move an image from one storage location to another?

-Importing images created with DS 6.9 into DS7.0 is not supported, but can be done in DS 7.1 using a utility named ResourceImportTool.exe.
-It is important to note that if you do not have the Symantec Management Agent (Altiris Agent) installed in the image, that when it is booted the first time, any post-configuration tasks will not run because the agent cannot communicate with NS or DS.
-The agent could possibly be injected, but we recommend recapturing the image after adding the NS Agent and the Deployment plug-in.
+Answer: Importing Images: Importing images created with DS 6.9 into DS 7.0 is not supported, but it can be done in DS 7.1 and above using a utility named ResourceImportTool.exe.
+It is important to note that if the Symantec Management Agent (SMA) is not installed in the image, that when it is booted the first time, any post-configuration tasks will not run because the agent cannot communicate with Symantec Management Platform (SMP) or DS server.
+The agent could possibly be injected, but to recommend recapturing the image after adding the SMA and the Deployment plug-in.

 The ResourceImportTool.exe tool is located in the "\Program Files\Altiris\Deployment\Tools" folder.
 When this tool is run, a command prompt and GUI interface are opened.
 The import tool lets to select the image to import using a standard path or using a URL to a HTTP location.
 Check if the image was prepared using Microsoft's Sysprep tool and the type of operating system the image contains.
 Important: The OS selection is critical to a successful image import.
 Note: Sysprepped images are imported as "Disk Image" types.
 Non-Sysprepped images are imported as a "Back-up Image" types.
 If there is an image that was intended for distribution but was not created using Sysprep, specify that it was a sysprepped image anyway.
 Restore such an image and then create a new image including the use of Sysprep.